Col de l'Echelle Hike

 The Ladder Hill Trail

 Time: 2 hours.
 Difficulty: 3.
-Trail is not blazed.
-This hike acquaints you with the vegetation of high-altitude savannahs and provides beautiful panoramic views.
+The Col de l'Echelle trail is not blazed.
+This hike will acquaint you with the vegetation of high-altitude savannahs and provides beautiful panoramic views.
 Trailhead: Depart and return to Savane a Mulets.

-After about 15 minutes you'll see the branch trail to ascend l'Echelle from the south; first, you climb the Matylis Ravine, then go past the fumeroles of Morne Mitan.
+After about 15 minutes of walking you'll see the branch trail to ascend l'Echelle from the south.
+Here you first climb the Matylis Ravine to hike past the fumeroles of Morne Mitan.
 The electric line on the left feeds part of the geophysical system that monitors the volcano.

 Numerous switchbacks get you to the summit of l'Echelle in 30 to 40 minutes.
 During the climb, you'll have a good look at la Citerne (Cistern) volcano with its circular crater partially filled with water.